bbbradsmith/binxelview/readme.txt

     If this option is disabled (0) your current settings will not be remembered when you quit.

   "-presetfile=C:\mypreset.bxp"
-    Replaces the default preset with one from a file.
+    Loads the current preset directly from a file, without adding it to the preset library.

   "-preset=Atari ST 4BPP"
-    Chooses a named preset from your preset library instead of the default.
+    Chooses a named preset from your preset library.

   "-presetdir=C:\mypresets"
     Discards the preset library and reloads a new library from this directory only.
-    If a default preset exists in this directory, it will be selected.
     If also using -preset or -presetfile, these options should come after -presetdir.

   "-pal=my palettes\red.pal"